 - On your form builder screen, click Settings at the top.

 - Select Conditions from the left panel.

 - There will be a list of condition types to select from, choose Update/Calculate Field.

-- After that, we will enter the information about this condition.
+- After that, enter the information about this condition.
 In the example above; if the Check-in Date (user chooses the date) is filled, the Guest Notification Field is calculated and filled as Check-in Date – 1.
 You can set different conditions like Check-in Date – 7 if you would like to notify your customers one week before their check-in date.